magnesiumlabs/magnesium/packages/typography/README.md

 );
 ```

-The new key name `body-2` is now available like any other default typography keys.
+The new key named `body-2` is now available with any other default typography keys.

 ## Customization